Black studies: United States

 Following the Black studies movement and Africana studies movement, Molefi Kete Asante identifies the Africological movement as a subsequent academic movement.
 Asante authored the book Afrocentricity, in 1980.
 Within the book, Asante used the term "Afrology" as the name for the interdisciplinary field of Black studies, and defined it as "the Afrocentric study of African phenomena."
 Later, Winston Van Horne changed Asante's use of the term "Afrology" to "Africology."
 Asante then went on to use his earlier definition for "Afrology" as the definition for his newly adopted term, "Africology".
 Systematic Africology, which is a research method in the field of Black studies that was developed by Asante, utilizes the theory of Afrocentricity to analyze and evaluate African phenomena.
 In an effort to shift Black studies away from its interdisciplinary status toward disciplinary status, Asante recommended that Afrocentricity should be the meta-paradigm for Black studies and that the new name for Black studies should be Africology; this is intended to shift Black studies away from having a "topical definition" of studying African peoples, which is shared with other disciplines, toward having a "perspectival definition" that is unique in how African peoples are studied – that is, the study of African peoples, through a centered perspective, which is rooted in and derives from the cultures and experiences of African peoples.
 By doing so, as Ama Mazama indicates, this should increase how relevant Black studies is and strengthen its disciplinary presence.

 Caribbean

 Among English-speaking countries of the Caribbean, scholars educated in the United States and Britain added considerably to the development of Black studies.
 Scholars, such as Fitzroy Baptiste, Richard Goodridge, Elsa Goveia, Allister Hinds, Rupert Lewis, Bernard Marshall, James Millette, and Alvin Thompson, added to the development of Black studies at the University of the West Indies campuses in Barbados, Jamaica, and Trinidad.

 Cuba

 During the early 1900s, Fernando Ortiz pioneered the emerging field of Afro-Cuban studies.
-In January 16, 1937, the Society for Afro-Cuban Studies was established.
+On January 16, 1937, the Society for Afro-Cuban Studies was established.
 Afro-Cuban Studies (Estudios Afrocubanos) is the academic journal for the Society for Afro-Cuban Studies (SEAC/Sociedad de Estudios Afrocubanos).
-In 1939, Rómulo Lachatañeré’s academic work appeared in a volume of this journal.
+In 1939, Rómulo Lachatañeré's academic work appeared in a volume of this journal.